 Aveanna is committed to the health and safety of those we serve, and we are here as a resource to keep you informed of changing regulations that are important to you.

 The State of California has revised its vaccination requirements for direct care workers.
 To reduce the risk of transmission and serious illness, care providers must be fully vaccinated and, for those who are eligible to receive one, have a booster shot by March 1, 2022 (or within 15 days of becoming eligible for a booster).
-If the care provider does not have the booster by March 1, they must test for COVID-19 weekly and either wear a surgical or higher-level mask, such as an N95, at all times while in the home.

 As a reminder, this does not apply to care providers who are 1) only providing services to a recipient with whom they live or 2) who are a family member of the recipient for whom they are providing services.
 Aveanna is not verifying vaccination records, including booster doses.
 This is the responsibility of the client or family as the employer-recipient.

 The Vaccine Mandate applies to all care providers (“workers”) who provide services to a consumer (“employer-recipient”) through the network of Regional Centers serving individuals with developmental and intellectual disabilities, except for those workers 1) who only provide services to a recipient with whom they live or 2) who are a family member of the recipient for whom they provide services.
 If a worker provides services across multiple households, the mandate applies.

 Workers may be exempt from the vaccination requirements only upon providing the employer-recipient a declination form, signed by the individual, stating either of the following: (1) the worker is declining vaccination based on Religious Beliefs, or (2) the worker is excused from receiving any COVID-19 vaccine due to Qualifying Medical Reasons.